johanaarstein/am-lottieplayer/README.md

 #### After activation

-1. Go to the WordPress Block/Gutenberg Editor
+1. Go to the WordPress Block/Gutenberg Editor or the Divi Editor
 2. Search For **Lottie**
-3. Click on the **LottiePlayer** to add the block
+3. Click on the **LottiePlayer** to add the block/module